LASIK/PRK Surgery Westchester County, NY

 Freedom from Glasses with LASIK / PRK

-Lasik and PRK currently are among the most popular refractive vision correction procedures.
-These surgeries have helped millions of people in the United States and worldwide, eliminate or reduce their dependence on glasses and contact lenses.
-As one of the most experienced PRK and LASIK Westchester County surgeons, Dr. Lippman has performed thousands of successful laser refractive procedures.
-He performs LASIK and PRK to correct the conditions of nearsightedness, farsightedness and/or astigmatism, and to help his patients achieve their ultimate dream — freedom from glasses.
+LASIK and PRK currently are among the most popular refractive laser vision correction procedures.
+These surgeries have helped millions of people in the United States and worldwide eliminate or reduce their dependence on glasses and contact lenses.
+As one of the most experienced PRK and LASIK surgeons in Westchester county, Dr. Lippman has performed thousands of successful refractive laser procedures.
+At Lippman Eye Care Center he performs LASIK and PRK to correct nearsightedness, farsightedness and/or astigmatism to help his patients achieve freedom from glasses.

 How Does LASIK Work?

 The sophisticated LASIK (Laser Assisted in-situ Keratomileusis) procedure usually takes less than 20 minutes to complete, and many patients experience significant vision improvement by the very next day.
 LASIK involves two steps — the creation of the corneal flap and the reshaping of the underlying corneal tissue.
 The goal of reshaping the cornea is to ensure that it refracts light rays properly — the key to clear, crisp vision.
 After Dr. Lippman has adjusted the shape of the patient’s cornea by using a special excimer laser, he completes the LASIK procedure by smoothing the corneal flap back into place.
 The flap serves as a natural bandage, which means that our Westchester county LASIK patients do not require stitches or eye bandages.